omkarcloud/google-maps-scraper/README.md

 ---

-Our goal with Google Maps Extractor is simple:
+We created Google Maps Scraper with two visions:
 - Every founder should have access to data to find their first customers.
-- Every student should have access to data to complete their research project.
+- Every student should have access to data to complete their research projects.

-With this vision, we present to you our Google Maps Extractor.
+Let's begin.

 ---